Last Updated 6 May 2020

 Comments and Posts

-If you leave comments on PSCI’s or another affiliate’s blog or social media channels, your IP address will be saved for reasons of the provider’s security.
+If you leave comments on PSCI’s or another entity’s blog or social media channels, your IP address will be saved for reasons of the provider’s security.
 If a person were to use his or her comments or posts to publish illegal content, such as unlawful abuse or banned political propaganda, PETA Germany or PSCI could be prosecuted; therefore, we would need to know the author’s identity.

 If you subscribe to PSCI’s newsletter via an invitation displayed on PSCI’s website or in an e-mail you have received from us, PSCI will receive the contact information you provide in order to send you the newsletter on an ad hoc basis.
 PSCI uses its newsletter to provide you with regular information about its work to end the use of animals in experiments.